Saturday, August 8th

 Parking Lots open for tailgating at 11:40 a.m.

-Teams, All-Stars, and families will be seated in Loge Outfield Box Section 207 and Loge Outfield Box 206
+Teams, All-Stars, and families will typically be seated in Loge Outfield Box Section 207 and Loge Outfield Box 206, however that is at the discretion of the Brewers.

 Full concessions will not be available after the Brewers game is done.
 Guests can bring items into the ballpark for both the Brewers game and Legion game.
 Please see the link for the carry in policy for rules: https://www.mlb.com/brewers/ballpark/security